 One way for pension funds to reduce the volatility from their foreign currency exposures is to convert these exposures back to the domestic currency - this process is known as currency hedging.
-As open funds with a long term focus it is common for investors in LGPS to hedge 50% of their foreign currency exposure.
-This mitigates the worst effect that any adverse currency movements would have at the time of the realisation of the investment.

-Cumbria LGPS has 50% of the equity investments denominated in overseas currencies hedged into sterling in accordance with the passive currency overlay programme.
-The purpose is to reduce the Fund's exposure to the fluctuations in foreign currency exchange rates depending on conditions and expectations in these markets.
-This is carried out using derivatives called forward foreign exchange contracts.
+Until February 2022, Cumbria LGPS had a passive currency overlay programme with 50% of its public equity investments denominated in overseas currencies hedged into sterling.
+The purpose was to reduce the Fund's exposure to the day to day fluctuations in foreign currency exchange rates depending on conditions and expectations in these markets.
+This was carried out using derivatives called forward foreign exchange contracts.